RomanEmreis/volga-docs/docs/getting-started/json-payload.md

 Hello John!
 ```
 ::: tip
-You can wrap your struct's fields into [`Option<T>`](https://doc.rust-lang.org/std/option/) as similar as described for [Optional Query Params](/volga-docs/getting-started/query-params.html#handle-optional-params)
+You can wrap your struct fields into [`Option<T>`](https://doc.rust-lang.org/std/option/) as similar as described for [Optional Query Params](/volga-docs/getting-started/query-params.html#handle-optional-params)
 :::

 ## Sending JSON Responses
 To send responses as JSON, Volga provides a couple of convenient methods:

 ### Using `Results::from()`
-The [`Results::from()`](https://docs.rs/volga/latest/volga/app/results/struct.Results.html#method.from) method can be used which has been described earlier and the struct instance passed will be automatically serialized to JSON.
+The [`Results::from()`](https://docs.rs/volga/latest/volga/app/results/struct.Results.html#method.from) method can be used, which has been described earlier, and the struct instance passed will be automatically serialized to JSON.

 ### Using `Results::json()`
 The [`Results::json()`](https://docs.rs/volga/latest/volga/app/results/struct.Results.html#method.json) method directly serializes Rust structs into JSON output.
 Ensure your struct implements [`Serialize`](https://docs.rs/serde/latest/serde/trait.Serialize.html):